Sensor Beacon Application

 │ ├── battery_monitor.c # Battery voltage monitoring

-│ ├── beacon_adv.c # Bluetooth beacon advertising
+│ ├── beacon_adv.c # Dual-set Bluetooth advertising (sensor + connection)

-│ └── sensor_data.c # Periodic data collection
+│ └── sensor_data.c # Periodic sensor data collection

-└── tests/ # Core functionality test suite
+└── tests/ # Comprehensive test suite

 Configuration

-Key configuration options in prj.conf (compile-time only):
+Key configuration options in prj.conf:

 • CONFIG_SENSOR_BEACON_UPDATE_INTERVAL: Update interval in centiseconds (default: 100 = 1s)